Backyard: Usage

 In fact, its functional and recreational use is so varied, that it cannot be easily categorised.
 Many of the freedoms of the use of the back garden come from the restrictions, social or legal of what are not done in the front.

 Usually, clothes are not dried, vegetables are not grown, and sunbathing is not carried out in a front garden.
 All these can happen in the privacy of the back garden.

 Traditionally, people treat a back garden as private to themselves, and not those they are neighbours to.
 The social etiquette of how one can greet and interact one's neighbours may be complex and defined by many informal social rules.

 In some areas, talking to one's neighbours over the back wall (the side wall following the property boundary line) is usual, and is a welcome form of neighbourliness, while in other places it is not.

+Contents

+Depending on the size of the backyard, it may have any number of items (or none), such as: